Article I, Organization:

 Section 9.
 Termination of Membership.

-a.
-Any member may resign his/her membership in the Corporation by written request directed to the Executive Secretary.
-The Board of Directors will then act upon the request for resignation, and inform the membership.
+- Any member may resign his/her membership in the Corporation by written request directed to the Membership Committee Chairperson.
+The Board of Directors will inform the membership at the next Annual Meeting.
 A member who has resigned in this manner shall be entitled to reapply to the Membership Committee for reinstatement without penalty.
 Such reinstatement shall be contingent upon re-election by a 3/4 vote of the membership at the Annual Business Meeting.

-c.
-A member may be suspended or expelled from the Corporation for unethical conduct, or conduct detrimental to the profession and/or the Corporation.
-Any person may initiate proceedings concerning unethical behavior by filing charges with the Ethics Committee and with the Executive Secretary in writing.
-Any person with membership in the Corporation may institute proceedings concerning conduct detrimental to the Corporation by filing written charges with the Executive Secretary and the Ethics Committee.
+- A member may be suspended or expelled from the Corporation for any violation of the NEAFS Code of Ethics , or conduct detrimental to the profession and/or the Corporation.
+Any person may initiate proceedings concerning unethical behavior by filing charges with the Ethics Committee in writing.
+Any person with membership in the Corporation may institute proceedings concerning conduct detrimental to the Corporation by filing written charges with the Ethics Committee.
 Any member so charged shall be notified as soon as possible, and shall be allowed to be present during the hearing on the charges against him/her.

-d.
-A member will be expelled from the corporation following his/her conviction of a criminal offense, upon recommendation of the Ethics Committee, and an expulsion vote of 3/4 of the membership.
+- A member will be expelled from the corporation following his/her conviction of a criminal offense.

 Article VII, Officers, Board of Directors and Executive Staff Members:

-a.
-President: Chairperson of the Board of Directors.
-Chief representative of the Corporation, shall preside over business meetings.
+- President: Chairperson of the Board of Directors.
+Chief representative of the Corporation.
+Shall preside over business meetings.
 Appoints committees, and shall execute with the Secretary all official organizational business.
 Empowered to sign checks.
+Term: One Year

-c.
-Secretary: Keeps and publishes minutes of all Board of Directors and membership meetings.
+- Secretary: Keeps and publishes minutes of all Board of Directors and membership meetings.
 Empowered to sign checks.
-Elected by membership.
+Elected by the membership.
+Term: Two Years.

-d.
-Treasurer: Receives all monies due the Corporation, and keeps accurate records of all transactions.
+- Treasurer: Receives all monies due the Corporation, and keeps accurate records of all transactions.
 Presents a statement twice yearly to the Board of Directors.
 Prepares the annual budget for presentation at the annual meeting, and reports the previous year's financial transactions at the annual meeting.
-All monies to be deposited in a bank authorized by the Board of Directors as soon as possible and reasonable.
+All monies shall be deposited in a bank authorized by the Board of Directors as soon as possible and reasonable.
+Files the Corporation’s annual taxes.
 Empowered to sign checks.
-Elected by membership.
+Elected by the membership.
+Term: Two Years.

 Term: One Year.